Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 1.1 Overview of Sequential, Predictive Development Approaches

-- Description of sequential, predictive ‘Waterfall’ approaches
+- Description of sequential, predictive ‘Waterfall’ approaches for government projects.

 - 1.2 Strawman Waterfall

-- Dr Winston Royce’s Waterfall model
+- Dr Winston Royce’s Waterfall model and its application for government.

-- Benefits of Waterfall for controlling projects in the public sector
+- Benefits of Waterfall for controlling projects in the public sector.

 - 1.3 V-Model

-- Early verification and validation processes
+- Early verification and validation techniques for government projects.

 - 1.4 Incremental Models

-- Incremental delivery strategies
+- Incremental delivery strategies to enhance project management in the public sector.

 - 1.5 When to Use Waterfall

-- Defined process control for government initiatives
+- Defined process control for government projects requiring structured methodologies.

 Module 2: Prince2 Overview